ThibaultFillion/strengths/documentation/engines.rst

   output = engine.get_output()

-For common use, it may be more convenient to use the simulate or simulate_script functions, which wraps the engine dynamics.
+For common use, it may be more convenient to use the simulate or simulate_script functions, which wrap the engine dynamics.
 The simulate_script function takes as argument a script and an engine:

 .. code:: python